transdryad/chimetrans/README.md

 # Chime-Trans
-In honor of pride month, a transpiler/assembler from pseudo assembly code to Chime.
+In honor of pride month, a transpiler/assembler from pseudo assembly code to Chime (my lanmguage/bytecode? in midi files).

 For examples of basic programming concepts implemented in this assembly, see the snippets folder or any file with a .chl extension.